TheRealAnonymous008/quartz/content/details/machine learning/applications/Applications of Reinforcement Learning.md

 	[^Zhang_He_2023]: Zhang, He, Chan, and Chow (2023) [DeepMAG : Deep reinforcement learning with multi-agent graphs for flexible job shop scheduling](https://www.sciencedirect.com/science/article/abs/pii/S0950705122011790?via%3Dihub)

+* [^Koster_2022] builds a democratic AI that can design a social mechanism that humans would prefer by majority.
+It aims for value-aligned policy innovation
+	* *Rationale*: Designing a mechanism that addresses income inequality and prevents free riding is difficult.
+	* *Contribution*: it is possible to harness for value alignment the same democratic tools for achieving consensus that humans use in society.  *AI can be trained to satisfy a democratic objective*
+	* A deep RL agent is designed to redistribute funds back to players under both wealth equality and inequality.
+It, along with other baseline policies, were voted by human players.
+	* Policies are represented using the *ideological manifold* by considering the fractional payout each player receives.
+It is specified by parameter $v$ which mixes between absolute and relative payouts.
+		* The absolute component combines their contribution with the average from that of other players
+		* The relative component is determined by the ratio of contribution to endowment.
+	* The paper suggests that a simple mechanism (such as this operating in only two dimensions) is *perceived as transparent and understandable* to humans.
+		* The agent preserves privacy by operating on the distributions rather than on the individuals themselves. *It is slot equivariant*.
+	* *Limitations*: A democratic approach is not necessarily the best approach since it might lead to the "tyranny of the majority".
+A proposed solution by the paper is to augment the cost function to protect minorities.

+	[^Koster_2022]: Koster et al. (2022) [Human-centred mechanism design with Democratic AI](https://www.nature.com/articles/s41562-022-01383-x)

 * [^Klar_2021] Applies reinforcement learning for automated layout, and in particular making use of DDQL in order to layout units for a factory.
 Presents more as a proof of concept.

 	[^Klar_2021]: Klar, Glatt, and Aurich (2021) [An implementation of a reinforcement learning based algorithm for factory layout planning](https://www.sciencedirect.com/science/article/pii/S2213846321000651)